Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

 .. class:: CommonControlType

   This class extends :class:`GuiBase.ControlType`

-   Represents a control with a text field, such as:
+  Represents a control with a text field, such as :class:`GuiBase.TextControl`, :class:`GuiBase.ButtonControl` and :class:`GuiBase.EditControl`

-   :class:`GuiBase.TextControl`

-   :class:`GuiBase.ButtonControl`

-   :class:`GuiBase.EditControl`

   .. data:: Text